luponata/jibri/README.md

 It works by launching a Chrome instance rendered in a virtual framebuffer and capturing and encoding the output with ffmpeg.
 It is intended to be run on a separate machine (or a VM), with no other applications using the display or audio devices.
 Only one recording at a time is supported on a single jibri.

 # Replacing Jibri with the "Audio Only" build
-To replace Jibri you just need to replace the jibri.jar file inside the "/opt/jitsi/jibri/" folder inside the Docker Jitsi container, you can replace the file using Dockerfile or by mounting a volume inside the docker-compose file (normally: jibri.yml)
+To use this custom build you just need to replace the jibri.jar file inside the "/opt/jitsi/jibri/" folder inside the Docker Jitsi container, you can replace the file using Dockerfile or by mounting a volume inside the docker-compose file (normally: jibri.yml)

 ```
 volumes: